Capricorn Coast: Emergency and disaster response

 Capricorn Coast is well supported by a number of emergency services groups and government agencies.
 The Coastguard has three bases on the Capricorn Coast at Keppel Sands, Yeppoon, and Stanage Bay (Thirsty Sound).
 The Capricorn Helicopter Rescue is based in Rockhampton and has an operational range extending from Maryborough to Mackay.
 The Queensland Ambulance Service has staffed stations in Emu Park and Yeppoon.

 The Queensland Police Service have stations that service the Capricorn Coast at Emu Park, Yeppoon, and Lakes Creek (suburb of North Rockhampton).
 Queensland Fire and Rescue has permanently staffed stations in Emu Park and Yeppoon.
 The Royal Flying Doctor Service is based at Rockhampton Airport and services all of Central Queensland.

 The Rural Fire Service has Wardens based in Adelaide Park, Barmoya, Bondoola, Bowenia, Bungundarra, Byfield, Canal Creek, Cawarral, Cooberie, Coowonga, Emu Park, Great Keppel Island, Hidden Valley, Keppel Sands, Maryvale, Nankin, Nerimbera, Stockyard Point, Tanby, Woodbury, Yeppoon.
 The State Emergency Service responds in time of emergency and disaster.
 The SES has groups based in Emu Park, Great Keppel Island, Keppel Sands, Yeppoon, and Stanage.
 Yeppoon Water Police is based at Rosslyn Bay.
 They patrol Keppel Bay and respond to emergencies in the region.

 Education

-Capricorn Coast has abundant primary and secondary schools, both private and public.
+Capricorn Coast has a number of primary and secondary schools, both private and public.